 - We recognize your right to post anonymously to our website, but do ask that all commenters include a valid email address at which they may be contacted if problems arise from their comment.
 The public cannot see this email address.
 We also offer readers the option to post through their Facebook login, which allows users to show their friends what they have been reading or commenting on.

-When a source requests to remain anonymous, this does not put the Mustang Daily under obligation to uphold said anonymity in user-generated content, such as comments.
-This is at the discretion of the editors, and may be based upon the Mustang Daily web comments policy.
-In the event they choose to uphold the anonymity of said source, Mustang Daily editors will remove the name, and inform readers why the name was removed.
+When a source requests to remain anonymous, this does not put Mustang News under obligation to uphold said anonymity in user-generated content, such as comments.
+This is at the discretion of the editors, and may be based upon the Mustang News web comments policy.
+In the event they choose to uphold the anonymity of said source, Mustang News editors will remove the name, and inform readers why the name was removed.